sheapa/DB2COBOLDEMO/README.md

 4. Debug program using SDSF.
 Obtain zero return code.
 5. After zero return code compile, run program with JCL.
 6. View SYSOUT to see successfully run COBOL program.
-7. Copy program from mainframe into .txt file for upload to GitHub.
+7. Copy program from mainframe into VS Code .cbl file for upload to GitHub.
 8. Upload to Github & complete README.

 ## Pics or it didn't happen.